accesscode-2-1/kitkat/unit-1/week-3.md

 **Vanice Yee**

-* This week's medium post: https://medium.com/@theaulait/women-tech-panel-a-forgotten-self-d27cd4405397
+* This week's medium post: https://medium.com/@theaulait
 * Last week’s goal: Understanding android
 * What went well (what goals did you meet?)
-I created a simple app.
+I created another another app.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
 How?)
-I still don't know how to use the navigation drawer
+There's a lot more to learn.
 * What is your goal for next week? learn the navigation drawer
 * What do you need help with? (peers sign up to help if they can).
-I need some mini practice example so I can practice writing the codes.
+I want to understand how APIs are integrated into android.

 **Luke Lee**